-Cleaning The Wheels, Tires, and Track
+Cleaning the Wheels, Tires and Track

-Periodically check the locomotive wheels and pickups for dirt and buildup, which can cause poor electrical contact and traction and prematurely wear out the neoprene traction tires.
+Periodically check the locomotive wheels and pickups for dirt and buildup which can cause poor electrical contact and traction as well as prematurely wear out the neoprene traction tires.

 Wheels and tires can be cleaned using denatured (not rubbing) alcohol applied with a cotton swab.